puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Netconf, direct to device, configuration data write

-Flow of writing structured (YANG model based) configuration data to a device over Netconf.
+Flow for writing structured (YANG-model based) configuration data to a device over Netconf.
 The data is transformed and sent directly to a device.

-!!! note
-Writing directly to device is not recommended.
-Using Uniconfig core to build an intent and commit the changes to the network is the preferred option.
+**Note:** We do not recommend writing directly to a device.
+The preferred option is to use Uniconfig core to build an intent and commit the changes to the network.
-!!!

 ***Restconf example:***